 Milk production is generally increased by the inclusion of fat in confined feeding systems, although variability existed in the level of response.
 The response to fat addition in TMR diets is usually higher in early-lactation than in mid-lactation, and higher in high genetic merit cows than in cows with low genetic merit.
 Fat supplementation of grazing cows increased milk production 4.5% (2.2 lb/d) compared to control cows, although the variation was large (Schroeder et al., 2004).
 Milk production was numerically increased in 80% of the analyzed experiments, but only in 40% of them were these increases statistically different.
 A significant reduction in milk production was not observed in any of the 18 experiments reviewed.
 The response to supplemental fat was greater when expressed as FCM yield, averaging +5.2% over control cows and indicating the simultaneous increase in both milk yield and milk fat percentage.

 The effect of supplementation of dietary fat on milk and FCM production was related to the degree of saturation of the fat supplement and to the stage of lactation.
 Supplementation with unsaturated FA sources did not significantly increase milk or FCM production whereas both parameters were increased by saturated FA supplements.
 Mid-lactation cows had higher milk yield response to fat supplementation but a lower production of FCM than early-lactation cows.
 Maximum milk production response to fat supplementation may not be achieved until cows are in a positive energy balance.

-Effects of Supplemental Fat on Milk Fat Percentage and Production
+Effects of Supplemental Fat on Milk Fat

 The effect of fat supplementation on milk fat percentage was not different from zero.
 However, when the effects were separated by type of fat supplement, saturated FA sources increased milk fat percentage by 5.1% (P < 0.01), and unsaturated FA sources reduced milk fat percentage 8.0% (P < 0.01).